GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_3 }

 - The extension is collecting user data but has not provided a privacy policy.
-- The privacy policy is not provided in the designated field — a common mistake here is providing the privacy policy in the description.
+- The privacy policy is not provided in the designated field—a common mistake here is providing the privacy policy in the description.
 - The privacy policy URL is not working.
 - The privacy policy is not accessible.